 Autism Spectrum Disorder (ASD)

-Autism Spectrum Disorder (ASD) is a neurodevelopmental disorder marked by challenges in social interaction and communication.
-Autistic people experience challenges in several aspects, such as social interactions, nonverbal communication, thought processes, and concentration.
-Autism is also referred to as a "spectrum" because it covers a broad range of abilities and challenges, which means each person with autism is unique and may have different needs.
+Autism Spectrum Disorder (ASD) is a neurodevelopmental disorder marked by challenges in social interaction and communication [1].
+Autistic people experience challenges in many aspects of life such as social interactions, nonverbal communication, thought processes and concentration.
+Autism is also referred to as a "spectrum" because it covers a broad range of abilities and challenges implying each person with autism is unique and may have different needs.

 Symptoms of Autism Spectrum Disorder